dogoncouch/dirutils/README.md

 With this:

     ls() {
-        ls --color=auto "$@"
+        ls --color=auto "${@}"
     }
     export -f ls

-Then your aliases will work with subscripts like inall and at.
+Functions are the new aliases, according to bash's documentation.
+The `` export -f `` is what makes the function work with subscripts like inall and at.